island-lang/island-lang.github.io/README.md

 context
 	name: string
 	age: integer

+	when age >= 18
-	greeting given age >= 18 => "Hello {name} of {age} years of age!" greeting given age < 18 => "Hello young {name} of {age} years of age!"
+		greeting => "Hello {name} of {age} years of age!" otherwise
+		greeting => "Hello young {name} of {age} years of age!"

-name = "Luna" // This assigns directly into the 'invisible' locally scoped instance.
+name = "Luna" // This assigns directly into the anonymous instance's 'name' property.

 if ....
 	age = 46
 	print(greeting) // prints "Hello Luna of 46 years of age!" else
-	age = 15 // This branch must also assign a value print(greeting) //prints "Hello young Luna of 15 years of age!"
+	age = 15 // This branch must also assign a value for the 'age' property print(greeting) // prints "Hello young Luna of 15 years of age!"
 ```

 ## Role coupling and semantic indexing